Ireland opens banking inquiry after bankers escape jail

-The collapse and nationalisation of some of Ireland's largest banks forced the government to accept an 85 billion-euro (68.08 billion pounds) international bailout and voters have expressed frustration at how few people have been held accountable.
+The collapse and nationalisation of some of Ireland's largest banks forced the government to accept an 85 billion-euro ($115 billion) international bailout and voters have expressed frustration at how few people have been held accountable.

 Two senior executives at Anglo Irish Bank were found guilty earlier this month of illegal lending and providing unlawful assistance to investors, but on Wednesday a judge decided not to impose any jail sentences.